 At the center, you will find a beautiful mansion.

 Admiring Pittock Mansion and the panorama of Portland

 Pittock Mansion is situated 1,000 feet above the city.
 The Pittock Mansion was built in 1914 by Henry Pittock and his wife and is beautiful architecture and nature around.
 Gardens hill offers a wonderful panorama of the city and Mount Hood.
 It’s no doubt one of the best places to take pictures in Portland.
 The address is 3229 NW Pittock Drive.
 Cost is: Adults $12, Seniors (65+) $10, Youth (ages 6–18) $8.
 But if you want to see the gardens alone, the house outside, and the spectacular view of Portland, you don’t need to buy a ticket.
 Only an interior tour requires a ticket.

 There is also Forest Park in the Nob Hill area.
 There are 70 miles of trails, which are enjoyed by visitors and locals alike.

 Day 3 Portland Itinerary – Museums and Day Trips from Portland

-Immerse yourself in Markets, Galleries, and Museums
+Immerse yourself in the Markets, Galleries, and Museums of Portland

 You can also visit the city’s first food market, Pine Street Market, which is open every day.
 The address is 126 SW 2nd Avenue.
 Furthermore, it is located in the cool historic Carriage and Baggage Building.
 Pine Street Market features nine of Portland’s best chefs and purveyors.